Zaigenshi/BetterDiscordAddons/README.md

 ## Instructions

+- (*Skip to the bottom note if you have problems extracting core or just prefer to avoid the potential issue*)

 - First install [node.js](https://nodejs.org/en/) LTS before installing [BandagedBD](https://github.com/rauenzi/BetterDiscordApp/releases) from the releases page and restart.

 - Next go to themes in your discord settings and click "open theme folder"